-My Year Of Infertility
+14 Oct My Year of Infertility

-We had been married a month to the day when I realised my period was late.
 We’d made the decision to delay our honeymoon so we could spend time with overseas guests.
 Each Friday night we would toast to another week of marriage with cocktails and lavish dinners.

 The morning of our one-month anniversary, while getting ready for work, I lamented about the fact that my period (regular as clockwork) would arrive by evening.

 Two weeks later, with no period in sight, curiosity got the better of me.
-I hot-footed it down to the supermarket and picked up the most expensive early pregnancy test kit I could find.
+I hotfooted it down to the supermarket and picked up the most expensive early pregnancy test kit I could find.
 While we were no doubt being pretty active, we were not actively trying to get pregnant.
 Could it really be this easy?

-As I waited for the little blue lines to appear, I counted the months on my fingers.
-June!
-I’d have a June baby.
-Ridiculous thoughts about how the extra weight would keep me warm throughout winter were dashed as soon as I looked down and saw just one lonely blue line.
-To say I was upset would be dishonest.
 I felt indifferent: happy that I’d get to be a selfish 20-something a little while longer, yet a little miffed that I’d let myself look forward to choosing baby names and planning maternity leave over the past two weeks.

-My husband’s reaction was similar.
 “It’s OK,” he’d said, “we’ll keep having fun trying.”
-And that was it.
-Until another month went by.

 By now, I was convinced I’d received a false negative.
 Food items I could normally stomach (balsamic vinegar) made me heave and I was feeling more exhausted at the end of each day.
 I saw my GP who ordered a blood test, and a week later when the results came back negative, I was sure it was just my body readjusting to coming off the pill.